oroinc/documentation/user/storefront/register/sign-in.rst

 .. begin

-Sign In to the Storefront Account
+Log In to the Storefront Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To start working with the store, ensure you have an account created.
-If you are registered, follow the next steps to sign in:
+To log in to the website, if you have previously registered an account:

-1. Click **Sign In** in the top left corner.
+1. Click **Log In** in the top navigation bar.

    .. image:: /user/img/storefront/SignIn.png